grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ### Previous step: Deploy the OSCAR cluster on an IaaS Cloud and install OSCAR-CLI

-Follow the [deployment instructions with IM Dashboard](https://docs.oscar.grycap.net/deploy-im-dashboard/).
-Alternatively, can be executed this script to install locally.
+Follow the [deployment instructions with the IM Dashboard](https://docs.oscar.grycap.net/deploy-im-dashboard/).
+Alternatively, the folowing script can be executed locally.

 ```bash
 curl -sSL http://go.oscar.grycap.net | bash
 ```

-To create the function, we will use the command-line interface [OSCAR-CLI](https://docs.oscar.grycap.net/oscar-cli/).
+To create the service, we will use the command-line interface [OSCAR-CLI](https://docs.oscar.grycap.net/oscar-cli/).

 ![01-oscar-login.png](../../images/blog/post-text-to-speech/01-oscar-login.png)

 ### STEP 1: Deploy the Service

 We will use OSCAR-CLI to deploy the use-case service.
-You can see all files of [Google speech](https://github.com/orgs/grycap/packages/container/package/text-to-speech-google) and [Coqui](https://github.com/orgs/grycap/packages/container/package/text-to-speech-coqui) examples in Github.
+You can see all files of [Google Speech](https://github.com/orgs/grycap/packages/container/package/text-to-speech-google) and [Coqui](https://github.com/orgs/grycap/packages/container/package/text-to-speech-coqui) examples in GitHub.

-Google files execute a Python program:
+The Google Speech example includes the following files:

-- The Dockerfile to create our [text-to-speech container image](https://github.com/orgs/grycap/packages/container/package/text-to-speech-google), using Ubuntu 20.04 like base image and installing all the required dependencies.
+- The Dockerfile to create our [text-to-speech container image](https://github.com/orgs/grycap/packages/container/package/text-to-speech-google), using Ubuntu 20.04 as the base image and installing all the required dependencies.
 - The code, implemented in Python, uses the [Google Speech](https://pypi.org/project/google-speech/) library to convert text to speech.
 - The user script that will be executed inside the container when the service is triggered is in the file "script.sh" and will start the Python program.
 - Finally, the YAML-based Functions Definition File (FDL) defines the service via oscar-cli.

-Coqui only uses the command line:
+The Coqui example includes the following files:

-- The Dockerfile is a [base image](https://github.com/orgs/grycap/packages/container/package/text-to-speech-coqui) based on Ubuntu 20.04 that installs all the dependencies.
+- The Dockerfile uses a [base image](https://github.com/orgs/grycap/packages/container/package/text-to-speech-coqui) based on Ubuntu 20.04 that installs all the dependencies.
 - In this case, the bash script runs commands.
-It does not execute a program that has been created exclusive storage in the docker images.
-- YAML-file to deploy the services
+- FDL-file to deploy the services

 #### STEP 1.1: Get the YAML file ready